Governance¶

 engagement has been demonstrated, another core developer can suggest removal and create

-repository.
+a pull request on the aeon repository.
 The removal will complete if this pull request

 is successfully merged.